englercj/harvest-engine/docs/plugin_spec.md

 ### Module Variant Keys

-Variants can include any Module Key which will only be applied when that variant is active (based on the "condition").
+Variants can include any Module Key which will only be applied when that variant is active (based on the "conditions").
 The only exceptions are "name", "type", and "variants" which cannot be overridden by a variant.

 Variants are treated as additive and will have the effect of adding new keys to the module when they are active.